grumpy-coders/BladeState/readme.md

-# 🗡️ BladeState
+## BladeState ⚔️

-## This project is being developed and provided 'AS IS'

-DOING OUR BEST TO GET FEATURES AND FIXES (IF NEEDED) OUT ASAP

 ## I AM ACTIVELY UPDATING ON NUGET AND README, HMU FOR FEATURE REQUESTS -> [doomfaller@gmail.com](mailto:doomfaller@gmail.com)

 THANKS FOR YOUR PATIENCE - YOUR FAVORITE SCHIZO

-## What's on the road map?

-* FileBladeStateProvider
-* File State viewer app
-* Performance and Enhancements with Change Event
-* Enterprise and Large Team Licensing

-## What's new in version 1.0.6?
+## What's new in version 2.0.0?

+Well, check out the new changelog!

 * Performance and stability enhancements